About Union County

 Courts & Case Records

-The Union County judicial system operates through the Union County Circuit Court, located at the Union County Courthouse, 26 West Union Street, Liberty, IN 47353.
-The court can be reached at (765) 458-6119.
+Union County judicial system operates through Union County Circuit Court, located at Union County Courthouse, 26 West Union Street, Liberty, IN 47353.
+The court can be contacted through the office’s website.
 The Circuit Court has general jurisdiction over all civil, criminal, family law, probate, juvenile, and small claims matters arising in Union County.
 One judge presides over the Circuit Court, handling the full range of legal proceedings.
-The Union County Clerk serves as the clerk of the court and maintains all court records, case files, and dockets.
+Union County Clerk is the clerk of the court and maintains all court records, case files, and dockets.

-- For questions about specific cases or to request documents, contact the Union County Clerk at the courthouse.
+• For questions about specific cases or to request documents, contact Union County Clerk at the courthouse.

 Case information such as case numbers, party names, filing dates, and hearing schedules is generally available to the public, while certain records such as adoption files, sealed juvenile records, and cases involving protected personal information have restricted access.
 Indiana Trial Rule 77 governs public access to court records and proceedings.
 The court also handles marriage dissolution cases, estate proceedings, guardianships, and protective orders.